bqi343/bqi343.github.io/_posts/2022-12-23-usacoreqs.markdown

 <!--  - (Unintentionally) copy a past problem.
    - [Equilateral Triangles](http://www.usaco.org/index.php?page=viewproblem2&cpid=1021) turned out to be identical to [this problem](https://atcoder.jp/contests/tenka1-2018/tasks/tenka1_2018_e).
 Sorry, making original problems isn't always easy ... -->

-You can also find articles about problemsetting at the end of the [Codeforces catalog](https://codeforces.com/catalog).